PhD 2017 (history) University of Pennsylvania

 AM 2009 (Middle Eastern, South Asian, and African studies) Columbia University

-African history; Middle Eastern history; race and ethnicity; religion; imperialism in East and Central Africa; the global nineteenth century; visual and material culture
+African history; Middle Eastern history; imperialism; global nineteenth century; history of death; African diaspora; race and slavery; visual and material culture